gbattocletti-riccardoUrb/RL-exploration-for-UAVs/README.md

 ## Repository folders

 Each of the folders in this repository corresponds to a different step in the development process of the exploration algorithm:
-- models
+- models: the folder contains the data of the trained models.
+Currently, in the folder are uploaded only three models (two for the path planning agent and one for the coverage one), which are amongst the best ones obtained during the training phase;
-- maps
+- maps:
-- media
+- media:
-- main
+- main:
-- main [only coverage]
+- main [only coverage]:
-- main [only path planning]
+- main [only path planning]:
-- main [3D]
+- main [3D]:
+- training coverage:
--
+- training path planning:

 ## Contacts

-For any other question or suggestion feel free to contact us at battocletti.gianpietro@gmail.com or riccardourban@hotmail.it or here on GitHub (you can also contact us through our personal profiles @gbattocletti and @riccardoUrb.
+For any question or suggestion feel free to contact us at battocletti.gianpietro@gmail.com or riccardourban@hotmail.it.
+Here on GitHub you can also contact us through our personal profiles https://github.com/gbattocletti and https://github.com/RiccardoUrb.